-CO2-e emission reduction targets are:
+Our CO2-e emission reduction commitments are:

-In managing and monitoring our carbon emissions, we capture data on our annual performance across our full range of emissions and report this information for compliance with the Federal Government’s National Greenhouse and Energy Reporting scheme.
+We also capture data on our annual performance across our full range of emissions and report this information for compliance with the Federal Government’s National Greenhouse and Energy Reporting scheme.

 They are the unavoidable consequence of transferring electricity across the network but can be minimised using appropriate technologies and assets.

 To minimise energy costs to consumers, where practical and cost effective, we undertake activities to reduce these line losses.

 As the proportion of renewable energy that we distribute increases due to the decarbonisation of energy generation in NSW, this will lower the carbon footprint of our line losses.